justineenyan/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that sets the permission to the files a script that sets the mode of a file a script that sets the mode of the file hello the same as olleh’s mode
+ a script that sets the permission to the files a script that sets the mode of a file a script that sets the mode of the file hello the same as olleh’s mode a script that adds execute permission to all subdirectories and files Create a script that creates a directory